jesvijonathan/Sudo-Rom-SM-C701F/README.md

 This Repo Consists Of Sudo Rom's Tweaks, Framework mods, Aroma Source, Links & etc.

+you can download the rom and use it as per your wish, any part of it... that includes my work.
+You can contact for additional resources/files from my sudo/eulah project

 ## Download Links
 #### Website : https://forum.xda-developers.com/t/rom-sudo-rom-v1-1-stable-for-galaxy-c7-c7-pro-22-jun-21.3977881/
 #### Rom : https://drive.google.com/file/d/1-2b6Q7jrzDqFzYIiAujwVjekTd-HsXCV/view?usp=sharing